Image 🖼️

 • With 4 BPP, if transparency color is 0x10 or higher, then no transparency

-For images without transparency it is common to use a value of 0xFF, though any value above the threshold are equally valid.
+For images without transparency it is common to use a value of 0xFF, though any value above the threshold is equally valid.

 Image body #

-The image body is a string of pixels whose value reference a color in the palette.
+The image body is a string of pixels whose value references a color in the palette swaps.

 • With 1 BPP, each 1-bit pixel targets palette color at index 0x0 - 0x1